What is the Meaning of 'Don't Fight the Fed'?

 Similarly, when the Fed is lowering interest rates, the economy can be in recession and stock prices can continue falling.
 However, a growth phase and bull market may be just around the corner.
 In different words, a new bear market for stocks can begin even as the economy continues to grow.
 In fact, by the time the Federal Reserve officially announces a recession has begun, it could be a good time to get more aggressive and start putting more of your investment dollars into stocks.

-Summary and Caution on Fighting the Fed (or Not)
+Bottom Line and Caution on Fighting the Fed (or Not)

 In summary, and to repeat, to be successful at not fighting the Fed, you invest more aggressively when they are lowering interest rates and you invest more conservatively when they are raising interest rates.